rgcgithub/regenie/docs/docs/options.md

 **Using `--step 1 --out file`**

-For the \(P\) phenotypes, files `file_1.loco`,...,`file_P.loco` are output with the per-chromosome LOCO predictions as columns of the files.
+For the \(P\) phenotypes, files `file_1.loco`,...,`file_P.loco` are output with the per-chromosome LOCO predictions as rows of the files.
+If option `--gz` was used, the files will be compressed in gzip format and have extension `.loco.gz`.

 Genotyped individuals specified using option `--remove` are excluded from this file.
  Hence, this can be used if genotype files in step 1 and 2 have different number of samples